Regulation of Care

 manager.

-(8) In this Regulation
+(8) In this Regulation “Minister”

-“Minister” means the Minister for Health and Social Services.
+means the Minister for Children and Families.[67]

 part 6